lcommons/enviromonitor/checkairJS/README.md

    - serve immediate observation
    - serve a user-friendly page of current, recent, and historical data
      - A rest service to serve all the data
-     - a web page with AJAX calls to retrieve data and refresh automatically
+     - a web page using AJAX calls to retrieve data and refresh automatically